MyNameIsHeart/pseudo_assembler/README.md

 [src]:          ./source

-A multi-pass pseudo assembler for a predefined, made-up, Assembly-type language.
+A multi-pass assembler for a predefined, made-up, Assembly-type language.
 Developed in C.

 <p align="center">